Armed with their own expertly designed weapons, these master innovators prepare for battle.

 Doctor Doom, Norman Osborn, Loki, White Queen, Namor and The Hood - got together to form The Cabal, a group dedicated to ensuring one another's goals.
 Like the Illuminati, but evil.
 Namor offered T'Challa a spot with them (basically looking for help overthrowing the rest and installing himself as leader), but T'Challa refused.
 After the Sub-Mariner left, Doom attacked, injuring T'Challa and putting him in a coma.
 With their king incapacitated, his younger sister Shuri took over the throne and the role of Black Panther.

 Although Shuri had been trained in combat by her brother and passed all the trials to prove her worthiness, when she ingested the heart-shaped herb, the Panther God rejected her.
 Guess he was one of those fanboys who think "SJWs" are ruining Marvel Comics!
 Not one to be denied, Shuri took on the mantle anyway when Spider-Man's enemy Morlun attacked Wakanda, and fought him despite having no powers.
-This selfless sacrifice impressed the Panther God finally grants her its abilities.
+This selfless sacrifice impressed the Panther God, who finally granted her its abilities.

 Shuri may dress like her brother, but she's definitely got a different physique!
 She uses the plain body, with the clawing hands from White Tiger and a belt borrowed from Rogue.